alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_algorithms.md

 sorted(d for n, d in G.degree())
 ```

-Finally, we can call the builtin algorithms of NetworkX to analysis the graph `G`.
+Finally, we can call the builtin algorithms of NetworkX to analyze the graph `G`.

 ```python
 # Run 'connected components' algorithm